The first algae-based ink is derived from spirulina instead of petrochemicals

 Inks, paints, pigments, and dyes have come from the natural world for centuries.
-During the Renaissance, the gemstone lapis lazuli was ground down to make rich ultramarine blues, cochineal insects were used to make deep red pigments (and still are); minerals like copper and lead were used in green paint; carbon-derived soot and charcoal were responsible for black ink (and guess what, petrochemicals still are).
+During the Renaissance, the gemstone lapis lazuli was ground down to make rich ultramarine blues and cochineal insects were used to make deep red pigments (and still are); minerals like copper and lead were used in green paint; and carbon-derived soot and charcoal were responsible for black ink (and guess what, petrochemicals still are).
 Pigment was bound together with a binder like linseed oil or egg yolk to make paint.

 Chemical innovations in the nineteenth century produced the likes of viridian green, cadmium orange, and chrome yellow.
 As you might be able to tell from even just this short list, toxicity varied.
 Letterpress inks followed a similar trajectory, and moved away from the paint-like inks of Gutenberg’s letterpress toward chemical and synthetic inks in the late nineteenth and early twentieth centuries.
 But now a new innovation in ink is going way back.
 In fact, it’s made from some of the earliest organisms on earth: algae.